eleda77/eleda77.github.io/docs/vocab_list.md

 **numbles** - certain edible viscera (as the heart, lights, liver) of an animal (as a deer)

 **numinous** - having a strong religious or spiritual quality; indicating or suggesting the presence of a divinity

+**numismatic** - relating to or consisting of coins, paper currency, and medals

 **numpty** - a stupid or ineffectual person